t-d-k/LibreCrypt/docs/FAQ.md

  * * *
  <a name="ad"></a>
 *Q: When I mount a FAT/FAT32 formatted Linux volume under DoxBox everything works perfectly.
-When I do the same with my ext2/ext3/Reisers/etc volume, I can't see my files!*
+When I do the same with my ext2/ext3/Reisers/etc volume, I can't see my files.*

-*A:* DoxBox does one thing: when a volume file is mounted, DoxBox presents a new storage device to the operating system.
+*A:* DoxBox only creates a virtual disk drive visible to the operating system.
+The O/S then takes care of decoding the filesystem (like NTFS or ext2).
- Like all transparent encryption systems, it has no comprehension **at all** of what FAT/FAT32/NTFS, let alone ext2/ext3/etc - understanding lies well *outside the scope of an encryption system*, and is the responsibility of the filesystem drivers installed.
+Decoding the filesystem lies well outside the scope of an encryption system, and is the responsibility of the filesystem drivers installed.

 Although Microsoft Windows does come with filesystem drivers for FAT/FAT32/NTFS, it does not (natively) support other filesystems such as ext2.

-As a result, in order to read/write to your encrypted Linux volumes under Microsoft Windows, you will need to either:

-1. Format the volume under Linux using one of the filesystems Microsoft Windows understands (e.g. FAT), or
-1. Install 3rd party software on your Microsoft Windows system, which provides the filesystem (e.g. ext2) that you wish to use
+ext2fsd has been succesfully used in conjuction with DoxBox to open ext2 and ext3 volumes in Windows.
+It should also work with ext4, however there have been no reports of this yet.

 * * *